alexgQQ/dedupe/README.md

 # Image Deduplication

 This is a simple cli tool for finding and removing duplicate images written in pure Go.
+A duplicate image is any image that has similar visual content to another.
 When I was back in college I put together a clunky python script to handle removing duplicates for my desktop wallpapers and from image classification datasets using dhash.
 Now I figured I'd make a more proper tool for it and draw from additional sources to enhance it while practicing Golang.

 ## Install